ilipily/DiscriminantTI/README.md

 6. Click on "Actions" (4th horizontal tab) and click on "send to calculators".<br>
 <br>
 The application is now available on the calculator by using the "PRGM" button.
 (3rd row, 3rd button)
-<h4>Troubleshooting</h4>
+<h3>Troubleshooting</h3>
-It is possible that the application will throw an error after you have entered the 3 variables:<br><br>
+The application may throw an error after you have entered the 3 variables:<br><br>
 <li><b>Your discriminant is negative; hence, the parabola will not have any zeros on the x-axis.</b></li><br>
 In this case, you will be greeted with the "ERR: NONREAL ANS" error.
 Click on "Quit" or option "1".
 The program will show you the negative discriminant.<br><br>
 <li><b>You have used the "-" button instead of the "(-)" button.
 Kindly note that you have to enter negative values using the (-) button.</b></li><br>
-You have entered the wrong '-' sign, you will be greeted immediately with "ERR: SYNTAX".
+You have entered the wrong '-' sign; you will be greeted immediately with "ERR: SYNTAX".
 Click on "Goto" or option "2" and replace the "-" sign with "(-)".<br>
 <h2>Further development</h2>
 I have no plans to further develop more functionality.<br>
 However, this leaves room for you to develop further upon the basics. :)